Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ### Scope

 - So alot of styling and a fun and intuitive gameplay is most important.
-- The first thing they need is instructions on how the actuall game work, so I will implement some easy to understand instructions to be shown when they enter the site.
-The instructions will be picture based, showing them the steps you need to get to win the game.
+- The first thing thats needed are instructions, what the game is about and how do inte work.
+I will implement some easy to understand instructions to be shown when they enter the site.
+The instructions will be picture based, showing them the steps you need to take to win the game.
 Im thinking three pictures wich shows three winning combinations horizontally, vertically & diagonally.
 And a picture wich display a tie.
+Look at the instruction [**wireframe**](#wireframes) to see my idea.
+- To make it more fun to play I will put in a countdown timer, so the choices they make must be made quickly, unless the game ends.
+- I also going to implement a scoreboard, displaying how many matches each have won, and how many times it  has ended in a tie.

 ### Structure

-- At the top of the page I will have a navigation bar, there you you will be able to navigate between the game and the contact page.
+- At the top of the page I will have a navigation bar.
+You will be able to navigate between the "Game" and the "Contact" page.
 - The "Game" page will be the home page of this site.
-After you get some game instructions you can start the game.
+After you get some game instructions you can choose to start the game.

 ### User stories